Frequently Asked Questions

 For the most current information regarding travel outside of Canada, visit the Government of Canada for current resources and advisories.

-What are the guidelines for travelers to Prince Edward Island?
+What are the guidelines for travellers to Prince Edward Island?

-Beginning July 3, 2020, travelers from the Atlantic Provinces can visit Prince Edward Island.
+As of July 3, 2020, travellers from the Atlantic Provinces can visit Prince Edward Island.
 If you are travelling to PEI, you will be required to complete a self-declaration form online.
-The online form and further information will be available starting July 3, 2020.

 I am a trucker who travels between Canada and the US, what does this mean for me?

-Find answers to your questions at Self-Isolation for Essential Workers.
+Find answers to your questions at Essential workers: Self-Isolation, Testing and Exemptions.

 Is information available for veterinarians and others about COVID-19 and animals?